-Also, the ability to produce charts, books, etc. may also be limited with this approach.
+Also, the ability to produce charts, books, etc. may be limited with this approach.

 Export/Import and Create Information

-If you want to share your information with any sites or to anyone then you will need to export your data as a GEDCOM file.
+If you want to share your information with any sites or with anyone then you will need to export your data as a GEDCOM file.

 GEDCOM stands for Genealogical Data Communication and was created so that information could be exchanged between different genealogy software and individuals.

 It is far easier to exchange your research this way than sending your relative a pile of notes.

 It will also be easier for them to digest your research this way as well.

 All of the top software programs available can do this.

 So, you can import other people’s GEDCOM file that they have created.